erikflowers/Lush/content/online-lush.md

 	        $ Step
 	            $ Step Definition
-	            Use Lush by uploading or dropping a markdown file.
+	            For a Lushy view, load or drag your service blueorints here.

 	            $ Step Definition
-	            Use Lush by clicking the _Git Connect_ button to connect to Github or Gitlab.
+	            Choose "Git Connect" to load your service blueprints from Github or Gitlab onto Lush.

 </textarea>